 Canada's eight largest urban centres have better than 99.9% coverage on all three national networks.
 Most well-populated rural areas also feature extensive high-speed LTE service, but coverage varies throughout the country's sparsely populated wilderness.

 If you want the best price, you need to know your options.
-Below, we've got coverage maps for every region of the country so you can learn who offers service in your neighborhood.
+Below, we've got coverage maps for every region of the country so you can learn who offers service in your neighbourhood.

 We've mapped the coverage for every Canadian network.
 Use the drop-down menu on the left-hand side to toggle between networks and check or uncheck the connection speed you'd like.